List of national identity card policies by country: Countries with non-compulsory identity cards

 These are countries where official authorities issue identity cards to those who request them, but where it is not illegal to be without an official identity document.
 For some services, identification is needed, but documents such as passports or identity cards issued by banks or driving licences can be used.
 In countries where national identity cards are fully voluntary, they are often not so commonly used, because many already have a passport and a driving licence, so a third identity document is often considered superfluous.

 Countries with no identity cards

 These are countries where official authorities do not issue any identity cards.
-When identification is needed, e.g. passports, identity cards issued by banks etc., or cards that are not mainly identity cards like driver's licenses can be used.
+When identification is needed, e.g. passports, driving licences, bank cards etc. can be used, along with manual verification such as utility bills and bank statements.
 Most countries that are not listed at all in this page have no national ID card.